Cooper Do-nuts Riot: Riots

-Cooper Do-nuts was a café on Main Street in downtown Los Angeles' Skid Row neighborhood.
-Located between two gay bars – Harold's and The Waldorf – and open all night, it was a popular hangout for gay people, and welcomed them.
-One evening in May 1959, two police officers entered the cafe and asked for IDs from several patrons, a typical form of harassment.
-The officers attempted to arrest two drag queens, two male sex workers, and a young man cruising for a date.
-One person they attempted to arrest was Rechy, who describes the LAPD's abuse on this night as a culmination of routine targeting of the LGBTQ community.
+At times, Rechy has said that the shop was located on the 500 block of South Main Street and did not belong to the Cooper chain, but that donut shops were referred to by that name generically.
+A common version of the story says that Cooper Do-nuts was a café at 215 South Main Street in downtown Los Angeles' Skid Row neighborhood.
+Located near two gay bars—Harold's, at 555 South Main Street, and The Waldorf, at 521 South Main Street—and open all night, it was a popular hangout for gay people, and welcomed them.
+One evening in May 1959 (Rechy once wrote 1958), two police officers reportedly entered the cafe and asked for IDs from several patrons, a typical form of harassment.
+The officers are said to have attempted to arrest two drag queens, two male sex workers, and a young man cruising for a date.
+Rechy said they attempted to arrest him, and described the LAPD's abuse on this night as a culmination of routine targeting of the LGBTQ community.

-One of those arrested protested the lack of room in the police car for all five of them, and onlookers began throwing assorted coffee, donuts, cups, and trash at the police until they fled in their car without making the arrests.
-People then took to rioting and celebrating in the streets, as a larger crowd grew as patrons of surrounding gay bars and others in the area heard about it.
-Police backup arrived, blocking off the street for the entire night; they beat or arrested several people.
-Rechy was still slated for arrest, but escaped.
+The report continues that one of those arrested protested the lack of room in the police car for all five of them, and onlookers began throwing assorted coffee, donuts, cups, and trash at the police until they fled in their car without making the arrests.
+People then reportedly took to rioting and celebrating in the streets, as a larger crowd grew as patrons of surrounding gay bars and others in the area heard about it.
+The story continues that police backup arrived, blocking off the street for the entire night, and that police beat or arrested several people.
+Rechy said he was still slated for arrest, but escaped.